rosicrucianom/rosicrucianom.github.io/music.md

 # Meditative Music Soundtracks

-The original **meditative soundtrack** compositions for the chapters of the [The Rosicrucian Om Order.
+The original music-only compositions for the chapters of the [The Rosicrucian Om Order.
 The Order Of Melchisedek](/publications.md#the-rosicrucian-om-order-the-order-of-melchisedek-audio-book-english) audiobook recording!

 ## Soundtrack - Reason for The Dedication | Wake-Up Meditation with Hang Drum and Guitar